Rhode Island Child Custody Lawyer

 more than 30 years of experience assisting clients and working on behalf

-a reliable legal professional who can protect your legal rights and those
+legal professionals who can protect your legal rights and those of your

-of your children.
-At TJC ESQ, maintaining the wellbeing of our clients
+children.
+At TJC ESQ, maintaining the wellbeing of our clients is our

-is our top priority, and we are fully prepared to go the distance on your
+top priority, and we are fully prepared to go the distance on your behalf.

-behalf.
-Your children are of utmost importance – make sure they
+Your children are of utmost importance – make sure they are protected!

 Contact us online today and let us put our knowledge and experience to work for you.